How To Hem A Dress?

 Secure the hem with a zigzag stitch on both sides of the fabric, then use an iron to press down any wrinkles or creases.
 Finally, trim off any excess threads and you’re all done!

+It’s all about how to hem a dress.
 Hemming can be a great way to customize your wardrobe and make sure that each piece fits perfectly according to your own unique style and preferences.
-Try out these simple steps for yourself and see just how easy it is to create stunning results in no time at all!

 All you have to do to fasten your hem is turn it under.
 But, there are several techniques you may use to create a more polished edge for your new hem.